LetyPG/Automation-Framework-QA/README.md

 - API Automation
 - CI/CD flow (Jenkins/GitHub Actions)

-But as a best practice, it is strongly recommended consider these topics for a real and integral Automation Framework.
+But as a best practice, it is strongly recommended to consider these topics for a real and integral Automation Framework.

 ## 🟦 Objectives